-YOUR SMI RESPONSES INDICATE THAT you are a sensitive person who seems to get worried about the long-term impact that your decisions or lifestyle may be having on the planet.

-It is difficult to live with this feeling!
-So, you convert your emotional motivations into actions.
+In addition, this understanding is not indifferent to you: you are a sensitive person, who seems to get worried about the long-term impact that your personal lifestyle or decisions may be having on the planet.
+It is difficult to live with that feeling!